Skip to main content

 • Mixed formats: “Create a nice-looking draft blog post based on my messy brainstorm notes, include a suitable image and visual overview, and a voiceover link.”

 The visualization below was generated by our own Release Noter agent that monitors GitHub and writes release notes.
-The prompt was: “Create a nice looking visual timeline of the top 5 features released during the past month, as a compact artifact.
+The prompt was: “Create a nice looking visual timeline of the top 5 features released during the past month, as a compact visual.
 Make it look like a poster, landscape aspect ratio.”

 Example of a visual timeline generated by an agent